 After spending some time out in the woods I was itching to get back to the city and work in the urban forest.
 I worked as a Consulting Utility Forester for Western Environmental Consulting Inc. (WECI) doing Vegetation Management of PG&E utility lines.
 While with WECI, I became an International Society of Arboriculture (ISA) Certified Arborist.

-Most recently, I was the Tree Care and Green Crew Programs Manager at Friends of the Urban Forest (FUF) where I ran the weekly volunteer Tree Care events and trained budding arborists for nearly four years.
+Before starting my own business, I was the Tree Care and Green Crew Programs Manager at Friends of the Urban Forest (FUF) where I ran the weekly volunteer Tree Care events and trained budding arborists for nearly four years.
 At FUF I earned my Tree Risk Assessment Qualification through the ISA.
-I still volunteer regularly with their Tree Care Program.
+I still volunteer with their Tree Care Program.

-Although I grew up in San Diego, I have lived in the Bay Area for almost ten years and now call San Francisco home.
+Although I grew up in San Diego, I have lived in the Bay Area for over a decade and now call San Francisco home.
 I have always had a passion for environmental and social justice.
-I volunteer with Braid Mission and am an active member of the San Francisco chapter of the Democratic Socialists of America.
+I am a volunteer facilitator with Braid Mission, a mentor program for foster youth in San Francisco.
+I am a proud member of the SFFD’s Neighborhood Emergency Response Team (NERT).
+I am also an active member of the Women in Arboriculture Committee for the Western Chapter of the International Society of Arboriculture, where we work towards increasing gender diversity in our industry.
 I care deeply about improving the earth through learning, teaching, greening, and collaborating.